frappe/frappe_docs/frappe_docs/www/docs/user/en/python-api/router.md

 A Page Render class needs to have two methods i.e., `can_render` and `render`

 Path resolver calls `can_render` to check if a renderer instance is able to render a particular path.
-Once a renderer returns `True` from can_render, it will be that renderer classes responsibility to render the path.
+Once a renderer returns `True` from can_render, it will be that renderer class's responsibility to render the path.

 **Note:** Custom Page Renderer gets priority and it's `can_render` method will be called before [Standard Page Renderers](#standard-page-renderers).